bruceme/vurtifly/README.md

 A common Ultraligth Balistic Parachute system will be fitted to the top of the wing behind and near the pilot with embedded rip-out kevlar straps around and cradling the cockpit area similar to Cirrus.
 This is a critical safety feature in case of catestrophic failure of the airframe, power or control systems.

-Optionally battery ejection with the parachute deployment should be considered in case of battery fires as well.
+In case of battery fires, a second "dual-handle" will eject the batteries.

 # Final Notes